Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Conclusion

 \section{Conclusion}

-In this work, we claim that deep learning is an effective tool for scaling intra-domain TE systems to large WAN topologies.
-We develop \sysname, a deep learning framework that combines graph neural networks, multi-agent RL, and ADMM to allocate traffic in WANs. \sysname computes near-optimal traffic allocations with a 59$\times$ speed-up over state-of-the-art TE systems on a WAN topology of over 1,500 nodes.
+In this work, we demonstrate that deep learning is an effective tool for scaling cloud WAN TE systems to large WAN topologies.
+We develop \sysname, a learning-based TE scheme that combines carefully designed, highly parallelizable components---FlowGNN, multi-agent RL, and ADMM---to allocate traffic in WANs. \sysname computes near-optimal traffic allocations with substantial acceleration over state-of-the-art TE schemes for large WAN topologies.